Senior Advisor to the Laboratory Director

 Lawrence Berkeley National Laboratory

-Dr. Bissell is an elected Fellow of the AAAS, e IOM, the American Academy of Arts and Sciences, the Philosophical Society, the Royal Society of Chemistry, the National Academy of Sciences and the AACR Academy.
+Dr. Bissell is an elected Fellow of the AAAS, the IOM, the American Academy of Arts and Sciences, the Philosophical Society, the Royal Society of Chemistry, the National Academy of Sciences and the AACR Academy.
 She has received honorary doctorates from Pierre & Marie Curie University in Paris and the University of Copenhagen.
+She received BCRF's Jill Rose Award for research excellence in 2011.